30-Second Overview

 Development of Special Education

-Taiwan has established a comprehensive special education system covering education for students with physical and mental disabilities, as well as gifted programs in mathematics, science, and languages.
-It has also promoted an inclusive education model that integrates regular classes and special education classes.
+Taiwan has established a complete special education system covering education for persons with disabilities, math/language gifted classes, and promotes an inclusive education model integrating regular classes with special education classes.

 Multicultural Education

-As the number of children of new immigrants from Southeast Asia has increased, related educational support systems were gradually established in the 2000s.
-Indigenous education policy emphasizes the preservation of culture and language, and courses in the languages of various Indigenous peoples have been incorporated into some school curricula.
-Taiwan also has international schools serving the children of foreign residents, as well as international divisions established within local schools.
+With the increasing number of children from Southeast Asian new residents, related educational support systems were established successively in the 2000s.
+Indigenous education policies emphasize cultural and language preservation, with indigenous language courses included in the curricula of some schools.
+Additionally, Taiwan has international schools serving expatriate children, and international departments established within local schools.

 Internationalization and Bilingual Education